Crisis investing case study

 Performance: What DCA Would Have Changed

 During a severe decline, DCA changes when capital is exposed.
 Early contributions may fall, but later contributions purchase more shares at lower prices.
 This can improve the recovery profile if the investor continues buying through the bottom.
+In a DCA during 2008 crash comparison, the contribution schedule matters as much as the final chart.

 A lump sum investor before the crash may have seen a larger immediate portfolio decline.
 A DCA investor would have had less capital exposed at the beginning, but would also have been adding money into a falling market.
 The experience could still feel painful, but the purchase schedule would slowly improve the average entry price.